lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 runtime of your pipelines away.
 There's no mention anywhere in your source code that it will run in production as a Kafka Streams application.
-That's because Kafka Streams is _just_ a runtime and if your pipeline should run as, say, a pulsar application, TypeStream will be happily compile your source code to it and run it for you.
+That's because Kafka Streams is _just_ a runtime and if your pipeline should run as, say, a pulsar application, TypeStream will happily compile your source code to it and run it for you.

 Note that here I'm talking about a different idea than "just outliving" a runtime.
 As a platform, "TypeStream" abstracts both _where_ and _how_ your data